saznso/calculator/README.md

 # calculator

-thi is just a very basic calculator
+this is just a very basic calculator